 In early 1919 the first cases of Spanish flu, or “pneumonic influenza”, were diagnosed in Australia.
 Determined efforts were made to slow the spread of the virus, but 40 per cent of the population fell ill and more than 15,000 people died.
 The New South Wales Bar, like every institution at the time, was severely tested.
 Many of its members were affected by the flu and we know of at least two barristers who died.
-The Bar Association has commissioned Juliette Brodsky to produce this interesting podcast, examining the NSW Bar during two pandemics, a little over a century apart.
+The Bar Association has commissioned Juliette Brodsky to produce this historical video, examining the NSW Bar during two pandemics.

 We appoint life members for their 'exceptional service to the Bar Association or to the profession of the law'.